inesp/inesp.github.io/_posts/2020-01-01-building-teams.md

 ## Are you a team player?

 Have you ever been asked this question?
-Did you notice that etiquette rules determining how to answer it.
+Did you notice that etiquette rules determine how to answer it.
 We are not supposed to wing it, we are supposed to know the answer by heart.
 You first firmly say *"yes"* and then add a vague, but believable proof of your ability to perform exceptionally inside a team.
 A million articles on the internet explain how to answer in a sophisticated, educated way, without revealing anything personal.

 ![Google search: are you a team player](/assets/frontman-team-player.jpg)

 These articles generally do not criticize the question, but they also do not encourage their readers to be sincere when answering.
 Maybe they consider the people asking this question to be so out of sync with reality that they will not notice they received no answer.
 And maybe they are right.
 This question has no point.

 Humans are social beings.
 Except for a few jackasses, psychopaths and narcissists, the rest of us would love being the most amazing team player.
-But, are you sure you will reward us if we decide that the team is more important and our own success?
+But, are you sure you will reward us if we decide that the team is more important than our own success?

 ## Who is rewarded in your company?

 A few years ago, I was assigned to a new team at a new company.
 There were 4 of us and initially, we had few problems working together.
 As with any new team, we spent the first few months getting to know each other and accommodating each other's ways of working.
 But soon it became obvious, that while 3 of us have managed to adjust to life in this new team, one of us couldn't.
-One of us would repeatedly come into conflict with one or the other team member.
+One of us would repeatedly come into conflict with other team members.
 But because managing people is complicated and not being thought enough it took the team's manager one year to decide to interfere.
 What is more, the intervention came in the form of a promotion.
 This person, who made 3 other people suffer for a year and was eroding away their motivation to work, to produce, was given a new title and his own team.
 True, it was a team of 1, but it was a promotion nevertheless.

 Don't get me wrong, the 3 of us were very pleased with our team's shrinkage.
 We became more connected, more motivated and happier.
 But, looking at the effect on the whole company, such promotions very effectively undermine teamwork.
 On the one hand, they set the precedent that being a jackass will open up doors for you.
 On the other, they beg the question, have the managers in this company been promoted to their current positions, because they are good managers or because there is a team of 3 people somewhere, who just weren't able to work with this person anymore?